 The Best Pool Paint by Surface

-Certain paints work better for different types of pool surfaces, or for painting over pool surfaces that have been previously painted.
+Certain paints work better for different types of pool surfaces or for painting over previously painted pool surfaces.
 Not all paints are suitable for every pool surface.

 The best pool paints for different surfaces generally are:

-• For steel or aluminum pools, epoxy paints are the best choice, though these require special a primer prior to applying the finishing coat.
+- Epoxy paints are the best choice for steel or aluminum pools, though they require a special primer prior to applying the finishing coat.

-• For sandblasted pools made from either concrete or plaster, various epoxy or acrylic paints work, though choice depends more on specific needs; that said, epoxy pool paints will last longer.
+- For sandblasted pools made from concrete or plaster, various epoxy or acrylic paints work, though choice depends more on specific needs; that said, epoxy pool paints will last longer.

 Generally, acrylic-based pool paints should last 2-3 years, while epoxy pool paints should last 5-8 years.
-This depends on a number of numerous factors, however, such as climate, the type of surface and regular pool maintenance.
+However, this depends on numerous factors, such as climate, the type of surface, and regular pool maintenance.

 Contact Halogen Supply for the Best Pool Paints

 With one of the oldest inventory catalogs in the swimming pool industry, Halogen Supply can provide the best pool paints for your needs.
-For any questions about pool upkeep, maintenance or which pool paint to use for your pool, please contact our knowledgeable and experienced staff today!
+If you have any questions about pool upkeep, maintenance, or which pool paint to use, please contact our knowledgeable and experienced staff today!